nogibjj/IDS706_Fall2023_Final_Team_Project/README.md

 - **Rui Chen** (rc381)
 - **Junhan Xu** (jx139)

-This repository hosts the IDS706-Data Engineering Systems Fall 2023 Final Project, encompassing various components:
+This repository hosts the **IDS706-Data Engineering Systems Fall 2023 Final Project**, encompassing various components:

 - ``Data Engineering Pipeline``: The core of the project, encapsulated in the **Jupyter Notebook** named ``eda-bank-loan-default-risk-analysis.ipynb``.
 This notebook comprehensively outlines the **Extract, Transform, and Load (ETL)** process applied to analyze bank loan data.
 Given the dataset's size and computational demands, the notebook is executed on the **Azure Databricks** platform for optimal performance.